andyarvanitis/idris-golang/README.md

 * Go has built-in unicode support (used by this backend)
 * Go has standard lib big int support (used by this backend)
 * Go has nice reflection features (used by this backend, made things pretty easy)
-* No Go third-party libraries needed or used for this backend
+* No Go third-party libraries needed or used by this backend
 * Most of the official tests run successfully -- see the [Makefile](https://github.com/andyarvanitis/idris-golang/blob/master/Makefile)

 ### Some code examples
-* UTF-8 support, so this works and produces "βγδ" as output (the C backend doesn't yet):
+* UTF-8 support, so this works and produces "βγδ" as output (the C backend doesn't yet)
 ```Idris
 module Main